SERVICING TRANSFERS · NOTICES · OVERSIGHT

 The delivery result, customer response, support action, audit record, transfer package, or final resolution.

-Make the evidence easier to reconstruct for review, transfer, audit, or client reporting.
+Prepare a record that can be pulled for review, transfer, audit, or client reporting.

 Why it matters